BugHunterX2101/LegacyCompass/README.md

 ---

-Built with ❤️ using React, TypeScript, and modern web technologies.
+Built with ❤️ using React, TypeScript, AI/ML technologies, and cutting-edge performance optimizations.

+**Ready for Enterprise Scale** - Handles massive traffic, provides intelligent insights, and scales effortlessly.